JulienRichoz/touchIMAGE/README.md

 + Rename automatically JPG files
 + Filter by metadata

-More information in full documentation (french).
+More information in documentation (french).
 ## Author
 Davide Carboni and Julien Richoz
 ## System requirements